Plugin Directory Review Process

 All plugins submitted to the ClassicPress Plugin Directory will be reviewed by the Plugin Review Team.
 The basic process used for reviews is outlined below:

-• Verify the plugin name and subject matter are acceptable.
+• Verify that plugin name and its purpose are acceptable.

-• Verify the presence of a GitHub release and download the release or source code zip OR a WordPress SVN Repository link.
+• Verify the presence of a GitHub release link, and download the release zip.

-• Make sure the readme does not contain spam, bad links or else unacceptable content – if a readme is present.
-Check plugin header for required information (e.g. licence and plugin name.)
+• Make sure the readme file does not contain spam, bad links or other unacceptable content and check for the required plugin headers.

 • Run plugin through pluginvulnerabilities.com to check for potential issues.